EDINBURGH NORTHWEST KIRK ANNOUNCEMENTS

 * * * * *

-WELCOME TO WORSHIP at Cramond Kirk in church and on-line.
-We are glad you have been able to join us.
+WELCOME TO WORSHIP We are glad you have been able to join us in person or online.

 FURTHER INFORMATION on many of the following announcements is available from Louise in the Cramond Kirk Office or from Alan Fisher at Pennywell Kirk (fishatthewell@hotmail.com).
 The Cramond Kirk office is open from 9.30 am to 12.30 pm, Monday to Friday.
 Louise can also be contacted on 336 2036 or by e-mail at office@cramondkirk.org.uk.

-CONTACTING REVEREND JULIA CATO If you need to contact Julia, her phone number is 07706 454148 and her email address is jcato@churchofscotland.org.uk.
+CONTACTS If you need to contact the Minister, Julia’s phone number is 07706 454148 and her email address is jcato@churchofscotland.org.uk and our Pastoral Assistant, Reverend Jessie Fubara-Manuel can be contacted on 07305 622493 or at JFubara-Manuel@churchofscotland.org.uk

-CRAMOND COFFEE & CHAT returns on Monday, 13 January and every Monday thereafter from 10.30 am to 12 noon in the Gathering Space of Cramond Kirk Hall.
-All are welcome.
+CRAMOND COFFEE & CHAT is on every Monday from 10.30 am to 12 noon in the Gathering Space of Cramond Kirk Hall.

-‘THE PLACE TO BE’ COFFEE MORNING is held in Pennywell Kirk Hall every Monday at 10 am.
+‘THE PLACE TO BE’ COFFEE MORNING is held in Pennywell Kirk Hall every Monday at 10 am with a monthly outing and on Monday, 16 March the outing will be to the Knitted Bible Exhibition at Blackhall St Columba’s Church (see below).
+Further details are available from Violetta on 07305 848150.
 All are welcome.

 EDINBURGH NORTHWEST KIRK SERVICES